sandord/Respawn.Postgres/README.md

 # Respawn.Postgres
 Builds upon Jimmy Bogard's [Respawn](https://github.com/jbogard/Respawn) and provides enhanced performance for Postgres databases.
 Respawn is an intelligent database cleaner for integration tests.

+**IMPORTANT**:
+- THIS LIBRARY ISN'T ACTIVELY MAINTAINED ANYMORE
-**IMPORTANT**: Recent versions of Respawn have shown great performance improvements regarding Postgres.
+- Recent versions of Respawn have shown great performance improvements regarding Postgres.
 I recommend trying Resapwn first and only consider using Respawn.Postgres if you find the performance of Respawn to be unacceptable.
 This will probably only be the case for databases with a large amount of tables.

 ## Introduction